JonathanMEdwards/subtext10/doc/language.md

 3. The missing value of a block has all its input items missing.
 4. The missing value of a text or array or table is empty.
 5. The missing value of a character is the space character.
-6. The missing value of a boolean is `false`
-7. There is no predefined missing value for choices.
+6. There is no predefined missing value for choices.
 However as their first option is the default, it can be defined to be something like `NA?: nil` to serve as a missing value if desired.
 Also see `maybe` blocks below.

 The `required` constraint (see _Constraints_) checks that an input item does not contain one of the above missing values.